AdobeDocs/workfront.en/help/quicksilver/workfront-library/administration-and-setup/metadata/taxonomy-metadata-overview.md

  <tbody>
   <tr>
    <td role="rowheader">Custom data</td>
    <td>Fields that allow you to collect information that is specific to your organization.
-The date, single-select, and multi-select custom data fields are also faceted filters in the Filter panel. </td>
+The [!UICONTROL date], [!UICONTROL single-select], and [!UICONTROL multi-select custom data] fields are also faceted filters in the Filter panel. </td>
   </tr>
   <tr>
    <td role="rowheader">Attribute</td>